 The Data We Use

-We use the most recent information publicly available wherever possible, gathered from annual reports, corporate social responsibility reports, and sustainability reports.
+We use the most recent information publicly available wherever possible, gathered from annual reports, corporate social responsibility reports, sustainability reports, and outside sources that are self-reported data from the company, not anonymous.
+More specifically, we consult PL+US for information on parental leave; Force the Issue for information on non-forced arbitration; Just Capital for information on equal pay; and Working Mother for information on parental leave and manager data.
 We evaluate marketing imagery of the last two years, and update rankings annually.

 We take every effort to ensure the accuracy of the data, and contact each company to give them the opportunity to confirm.
 Individuals and companies are invited to submit a request for correction for any information they believe is in error, which is implemented within 30 days after verification.

 If a foreign company has a U.S. division with its own executive committee and board, we will use the data for the U.S. division in our ratings.
 When rating foreign companies, we include their programs and policies in the U.S., and not in other markets.